crossifino/podman-ai-lab-to-rhoai./README.md

 </li>
 <li>
 Then we'll add in the Langchain code to give us our RAG functionality.
 Note the items highligted in red.
-Specifically where the model_service or your OpenShif AI inference endpoint URL and the Elasticsearch setup.
+Specifically where the model_service or your OpenShift AI inference endpoint URL and the Elasticsearch setup.
 Finally, take note of how both of these are passed to Langchain (chain).

 ![Chatbot RAG](img/chat_app_rag.png)